Golden Temple Langar Ghar

 What is Langar Ghar (Community Kitchen )?

-Eating at the Langar Ghar of the Golden temple is a never miss opportunity.
-The practice of serving langar at Gurudwaras has been started by Shri Guru Nanak Dev Ji (the first guru of the Sikhs) and it was carried forward by the Third Guru, Shiri Guru Amar Dass Ji.
+The practice of serving langar at Gurudwaras was started by Guru Nanak Dev Ji (the first guru of the Sikhs), further systematized by the second Guru, Guru Angad Dev Ji, and institutionalized by the third Guru, Guru Amar Das Ji.
 This tradition has been serving the community by upholding the humility in mankind.

 Location of the Langar Ghar and its structure